Gosper23/Australian-Interest-Rate-Analysis/README.md

-## purpose of this work is to idenfiy, in Australia, how interest rate change effect on:
+## Purpose of this work is to idenfiy, in Australia, how interest rate change effect on:

 * Inflation, GDP, or unemployment rate